 2. Communication and all stored data must be encrypted.

-3. The privacy policy should state the purpose of the application and that no personal not shared with third parties.
+3. The privacy policy should state the purpose of the application and that no personal information is disclosed to third parties.

 4. No attempt to locate or collect unnecessary data other than the data used by the device to improve the user experience is considered acceptable.